-On June 19, 2020, the Department announced management measures that will be in effect for the period covered by this IFMP (https://www.canada.ca/en/fisheries-oceans/news/2020/06/2020-fraser-river-chinook-salmon-management-measures.html).
-Highly precautionary fishery restrictions continue to be necessary to provide a high degree of protection to at risk Fraser Spring 42, Spring 52 and Summer 52 Chinook.
+Highly precautionary fishery restrictions continue to be necessary to provide a high degree of protection to at risk Fraser Spring 42, Spring 52 and Summer 52 Chinook and management measures similar to 2020 are outlined in this IFMP.
 Expected fishery mortalities are not intended to be a management target and the objective is to allow as many fish to pass through to the spawning grounds as possible.
 Fishery impacts are expected to include incidental Chinook mortalities in Fraser River Chinook and Sockeye test fisheries, limited Chinook retention or bycatch retention in Fraser River First Nation FSC fisheries, release mortalities, and incidental mortalities during Chinook-directed fisheries.
-The management outcome is to reduce overall Canadian fishery mortalities on these populations to very low levels near 5%; however, actual outcomes may vary due to a range of factors including annual variability in Chinook distribution and run timing; distribution of fishing effort and uncertainties in the assessment data).

-In addition, 2020 management measures are also intended to further reduce exploitation rates on Harrison River Chinook which have not achieved their escapement goal in most recent years.
+The management outcome is to pass as many fish as reduce overall Canadian fishery mortalities on these populations to very low levels approaching 5%; however, actual outcomes may vary due to a range of factors including annual variability in Chinook distribution and run timing; distribution of fishing effort and uncertainties in the assessment data).
+In addition, 2021 management measures are also intended to further reduce exploitation rates on Harrison River Chinook which have not achieved their escapement goal in most recent years.

 Achieving these conservation objectives is the highest priority and requires significant actions in commercial troll, recreational and First Nations fisheries in times and areas where at risk.
-Further information on specific measures is included in the Species Specific Salmon Fishing Plans 13.1.